the-ted/org-mind-map/README.md

 # org-mind-map
-This is an emacs package that creates graphviz directed graphs.
+This is an emacs package that creates graphviz directed graphs from org-mode files.

 # Requirements